Apache HTTP Server Version 2.5

 Order Allow,Deny Allow from example.org Deny from foo.example.org

-On the other hand, if the Order
+On the other hand, if the Order in the

-last example is changed to Deny,Allow
+last example is changed to Deny,Allow, all hosts will

 be allowed access.
 This happens because, regardless of the actual